LSeu-Open/Lab-Libraries/README.md

 ### Tutorials <a name="tutorials-data-visualization"></a>

-- [Matplotlib Tutorials](https://matplotlib.org/stable/users/index.html#users-guide-index) : Matplotlib is a popular Python library used to create static, animated, and interactive 2D and 3D visualizations of data. 🟩 **Begginer**
+- [Matplotlib Tutorials](https://matplotlib.org/stable/users/index.html#users-guide-index) : Matplotlib is a popular Python library used to create static, animated, and interactive 2D and 3D visualizations of data. 🟩 **Beginner**
-- [Plotly Tutorials](https://plotly.com/graphing-libraries/) : Plotly is an open-source graphing library that enables users to create high-quality, interactive plots, charts, and graphs in Python, R, and MATLAB. 🟩 **Begginer**
+- [Plotly Tutorials](https://plotly.com/graphing-libraries/) : Plotly is an open-source graphing library that enables users to create high-quality, interactive plots, charts, and graphs in Python, R, and MATLAB. 🟩 **Beginner**
-- [Seaborn Tutorials](https://seaborn.pydata.org/tutorial.html) : Seaborn is a Python library based on Matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics. 🟩 **Begginer**
+- [Seaborn Tutorials](https://seaborn.pydata.org/tutorial.html) : Seaborn is a Python library based on Matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics. 🟩 **Beginner**
 - [Visualization using Pandas](https://pandas.pydata.org/pandas-docs/version/0.18.0/visualization.html) : Pandas is a powerful open-source library in Python for data manipulation and analysis.
-Learn how to visualize data with Pandas. 🟩 **Begginer**
+Learn how to visualize data with Pandas. 🟩 **Beginner**

 <br>